George Boole: Works

-Boole's first published paper was "Researches in the theory of analytical transformations, with a special application to the reduction of the general equation of the second order", printed in the Cambridge Mathematical Journal in February 1840 (Volume 2, No. 8, pp. 64–73), and it led to a friendship between Boole and Duncan Farquharson Gregory, the editor of the journal.
+Boole's first published paper was "Researches in the theory of analytical transformations, with a special application to the reduction of the general equation of the second order", printed in the Cambridge Mathematical Journal in February 1840 (Volume 2, No. 8, pp. 64–73), and it led to his friendship with Duncan Farquharson Gregory, the editor of the journal.
 His works are in about 50 articles and a few separate publications.

 In 1841, Boole published an influential paper in early invariant theory.
 He received a medal from the Royal Society for his memoir of 1844, "On a General Method in Analysis".
 It was a contribution to the theory of linear differential equations, moving from the case of constant coefficients on which he had already published, to variable coefficients.
 The innovation in operational methods is to admit that operations may not commute.
 In 1847, Boole published The Mathematical Analysis of Logic, the first of his works on symbolic logic.

 Differential equations

 Boole completed two systematic treatises on mathematical subjects during his lifetime.
 The Treatise on Differential Equations appeared in 1859, and was followed, the next year, by a Treatise on the Calculus of Finite Differences, a sequel to the former work.
+Shortly after his death, Todhunter republished Boole's treatise with some of Boole's revisions, along with a supplement that was originally intended to be merged in the making of the second edition.